rust-lang/mdBook/book-example/src/for_developers/backends.md

 ## Handling missing backends

-If you should enable a backend that isn't installed, the default behavior is to throw an error:
+If you enable a backend that isn't installed, the default behavior is to throw an error:

 ```text
 The command wasn't found, is the "wordcount" backend installed?